AirtestProject/Airtest/README.md

-Airtest Library
+Airtest
 ================

 Automated Testing Framework

 ## Getting Started

-Airtest is an automation test framework with main focus on mobile games however it can be used for other mobile applications as well.
+Airtest is an automated testing framework with main focus on games, however it can be used for other native applications as well.
 Currently, Windows and Android operating systems are supported.
 Support for iOS comes in near future.

-Airtest framework is based on image recognition technology and provides platform transparent APIs that allows to create simulated input, assertions, and so forth.
+Airtest framework is based on image recognition technology and provides cross-platform APIs that allows to install application, perform simulated input, make assertions, and so forth.
 It also generates the report when testing is finished.

-Airtest can be used as CLI but there is also GUI AirtestIDE available that helps to create and record test cases in the user-friendly way.

-Recommended production workflow is: ``record -> replay -> report``
+**AirtestIDE** is a GUI tool that helps to create and record test cases in the user-friendly way.
+AirtestIDE provides QA with entire production workflow: ``record -> replay -> report``

 ## Installation